rhomobile/rhomobile-docs/eb/en/edge/api/audiocapture.md

 <span class='text-info'>STRING</span>
 ####Description

-This parameter is used to specify the file name.
-File name must be specified.
-File name should be set atleast once before calling 'start' method otherwise 'start' method will update the callback 'status' as 'error'.
+(Required) This parameter is used to specify the file name.
+The file name should be set at least once before calling 'start' method, otherwise the 'start' method will update the callback 'status' as 'error'.
 ####Access
 <ul><li><i class="icon-file"></i>Instance: This property can be accessed via an instance object of this class: <ul><li><code>myObject.fileName</code></li></ul></li><li><i class="icon-file"></i>Default Instance: This property can be accessed via the default instance object of this class. <ul><li><code>EB.AudioCapture.fileName</code> </li></ul></li></ul>